-Ali S. Calikoglu, MD is a professor in pediatrics in the Division of Pediatric Endocrinology, at the Department of Pediatrics, University of North Carolina at Chapel Hill (UNC-CH).
+Ali S. Calikoglu, MD, is a doctor and professor in the Division of Pediatric Endocrinology, at the Department of Pediatrics, University of North Carolina at Chapel Hill (UNC-CH).
 Dr. Calikoglu has been involved in all aspects of academic medicine including basic and clinical research, patient care and teaching.
 He has published over 90 peer-reviewed articles, books and book chapters.
 Ali developed an interest in biological waste reduction, specifically vermicomposting, black soldier fly farming and aquaponics.
 He and his five physician partners founded a company, Germina, Inc., to realize their dream of developing a model for small farmers in Turkey to establish self-sufficient, environment-friendly and sustainable farming practices.

 Tom Herlihy has over 30 years of experience in developing, designing, permitting, constructing, and operating large-scale agriculturally-based projects.
 He founded Worm Power in 2004 and has since focused his attention on developing large-scale vermicomposting systems and the production of vermicompost for use in large-scale agricultural production.
 He has secured $3 million in research awards to establish vermicomposting as a viable technology and secure the credibility of the resulting vermicompost as plant growth and plant protection products in production agriculture.